John Calipari: University of Kentucky

 On March 30, 2009, four days after Memphis' season ending loss to Missouri in the NCAA tournament, multiple sources reported that Calipari would agree to be the head coach at the University of Kentucky, after UK's head coach, Billy Gillispie, was fired after two unsuccessful seasons at the school.
 Calipari rejected a counter offer by Memphis for Kentucky's 8 year, $31.65 million contract.

 According to university officials, John Calipari signed a written contract on March 31, 2009.
 The contract was worth $34.65 million over 8 years, plus incentives.
 On April 1, 2009, the University of Kentucky Director of Athletics, Mitch Barnhart, formally introduced John Calipari as the new coach of the University of Kentucky Wildcats.
 During the press conference, Calipari spoke at length about his relationships with former UK basketball players and coaches, and also in his difficulties in accepting the UK job, largely due to his deep emotional ties with both the city of Memphis and University of Memphis.
 Calipari stated, "Coming to UK was the easy part, it was leaving the city of Memphis that was the hard part."
 He went on to refer to the University of Kentucky coaching position as his "dream job".
 Calipari became the 22nd coach overall at Kentucky, and just the 7th coach in the last 79 years for the Wildcats.

 2009–10

 In his first year as head coach, Calipari had a highly touted recruiting class, including the No. 1 overall rated recruit, John Wall, plus fellow 5-star recruits, DeMarcus Cousins, Eric Bledsoe, and Daniel Orton.
-On December 21, 2009, Calipari led the Cats to their 12th victory of the season and the program's 2,000th victory ever.
+On December 21, 2009, Calipari led the Cats to their 12th victory of the season and the program's 2,000th all-time victory.
 Kentucky won its 44th SEC Regular Season Championship in 2009–10, with a 14–2 conference record.
-Calipari's team followed this up with the UK's 26th SEC Tournament Championship, with an overtime defeat of Mississippi State, 75–74, in the SEC Tournament title game.
+Calipari's team followed this up with UK's 26th SEC Tournament Championship, with an overtime defeat of Mississippi State, 75–74, in the SEC Tournament title game.
 In the NCAA Tournament, however, No. 1 seed Kentucky (East Region) was upset by West Virginia in the Elite 8, to finish the season at 35–3.